Our Schools

 There is much to celebrate at Great Casterton CE Primary School...
 "Children feel safe, are ambitious for themselves and their school.

-They like learning and enjoy coming to school.
 This school inculcates a strong ethos and culture of inclusive care and support.
 Feedback from parents at school is overwhelmingly positive."
 OFSTED 2021

 Ketton CE Primary School